-Furthermore, blogging has allowed me to do public speaking, which eventually led me to teaching and holding seminars.
+Furthermore, blogging has allowed me to do public speaking, which eventually led me to teach and hold seminars.
 This was when I discovered that educating people felt good, so it became another passion.

-So I guess that’s my advise for you: Choose a passion and pursue it.
+So I guess that’s my advice for you: Choose a passion and pursue it.